 It is intended that the Fund will invest a portion of its assets in Underlying Funds, some of which may be classified as partnerships for U.S. federal income tax purposes.
 An entity that is properly classified as a partnership (and not an association or publicly traded partnership taxable as a corporation) generally is not subject to an entity-level U.S. federal income tax.
-Instead, each partner of the partnership is required to take into account its distributive share of the partnership's net capital gain or loss, net short-term capital gain or loss, and its other items of ordinary income or loss (including all items of income, gain, loss and deduction allocable to that partnership from investments in other partnerships) for each taxable year of the partnership ending with or within the partner's taxable year.
+Instead, each partner of the partnership is required to take into account its distributive share of the partnership's net capital gain or loss, net short-term capital gain or loss, and its other items of ordinary income or loss (including all items of income, gain, loss and deduction allocable to that partnership from investments in other partnerships)

+for each taxable year of the partnership ending with or within the partner's taxable year.
 Each such item will have the same character to a partner, and will generally have the same source (either United States or foreign), as though the partner realized the item directly.
 Partners of a partnership must report these items regardless of the extent to which, or whether, the partnership or the partners receive cash distributions for such taxable year.
-Accordingly, the Fund may be required to recognize items of taxable income and gain prior to the time that any corresponding cash distributions are made to or by the Fund and certain Underlying Funds (including in circumstances where investments by the Underlying Funds, such as investments in debt instruments with "original issue discount," generate income prior to a corresponding receipt of cash).
-In such case, the Fund may have to dispose of interests in Underlying Funds that it would otherwise have continued to hold, or devise other methods of cure, to the extent certain Underlying Funds earn income of a type that is not qualifying gross income for purposes of the gross income test or hold assets that could cause the Fund not to satisfy the RIC asset diversification test.
+Accordingly, the Fund may be required to recognize items of taxable income and gain prior to the time that any corresponding cash distributions are made to or by the Fund and certain Underlying Funds (including in circumstances where investments by the Underlying Funds, such as investments in debt instruments with OID, generate income prior to a corresponding receipt of cash).
+In such case, the Fund may have to dispose of interests in Underlying Funds that it would otherwise have continued to hold, or devise other methods of cure, to meet its distribution requirements and qualify as a RIC.